LANGUAGE OF ADOPTION

 Language creates the reality it describes.”
 Desmond Tutu

 “Birthmothers” are a social construction.
-The term “birthmother” was devised by adoption professionals to reduce a natural mother to that of a biological function rendering her as a “non mother”.
+The term “birthmother” was devised by adoption professionals to reduce a natural mother to that of a biological function relegating her to the status of “non mother”.
 This term marginalizes mothers and creates a role for them in society which does not allow them to fully embrace their lived experience as a mother; but instead implies that the sacred bond of mother and child ends at birth and that her role is secondary to other mothers in society.

 The earliest recorded use of the terms “birthmother” and “birth parents” are in articles written by adoptive parent Pearl S. Buck in 1955, 1956, and 1972.
 They were further used in articles published between 1974 and 1976 by adoption workers Annette Baran and Reuben Pannor and social work professor Arthur Sorosky (Origins Canada, 2011).

 Prior to the use of the term “birthmother,” mothers of adoption separation were simply mothers or “natural mothers”.
+The term “natural” can be traced to illegitimate children being historically labelled as “natural” children and this title being extended to the mother.
 Many provinces in Canada still use this terminology in their adoption laws.
 Adoptive parents opposed the term natural mother as they believed it made them “unnatural.”
 As Turski points out, the term natural mother was also problematic as “it recognized that the sacred mother-child relationship extended past birth and even past surrender…and indicated respect for the mother’s true relationship with her child” (Turski, 2002).

 For the adoption myth to work effectively, adoption and adoptive mothers could not be perceived as unnatural, and natural mothers had to be perceived as non-mothers.
 Further, adoptive parents were promised that the child would be “as if born to”.
 The term natural mother was intimidating and threatening to adoptive parents.
 The “natural mother” had to be destroyed.
 Adoption reformer Dian Wellfare explains, “adoption practice works on the premise that, in order to save the child, one must first destroy its mother.”
 (Wellfare, 1998).
 Further, the secrecy of closed adoption records was for the benefit of adoptive parents, not the benefit of natural mothers as governments protecting closed records systems would later attest.